Jason Todd was the 2nd Robin. For others who've taken on the mantle of Robin:

 Raised in the slums of the poor side of Gotham City, Jason Todd was a dark haired boy and the son of a petty criminal named Willis Todd.
 Eventually, Willis was sent to prison and never returned home despite earning his release after a few years.
 Thus before Willis got sent to prison was the last time Jason ever saw him.
 This left Jason with Catherine Todd, a drug addicted woman he did not know was not truly his biological mother.
 In order to survive and for his so-called mother's habit, Jason turned to crime, ripping off car parts for money.
 Catherine soon died from a drug overdose, and Willis had disappeared after screwing up a job for Two-Face.
 Jason was left alone on the streets barely surviving, still stealing parts of cars for cash.
 This led to Batman discovering Jason in an alley stealing the tires off the Batmobile.

-Bruce Wayne tried to put Jason in a school for troubled youths but simply could not keep him there due to the school encouraging breaking laws and the kids beating up Jason while an old lady (whom was considered the teacher) watched.
+Bruce Wayne tried to put Jason in Ma Gunn's school for troubled youths but Jason ran away from the school when he realized it was actually a front for criminal activity.
 With that option off the table, Bruce took him in as his own and began training him to replace Dick Grayson as Robin.
 He did not have Dick's cheerful enthusiasm or natural acrobatic skill, but life had made him tough and full of sarcastic wit which made Jason motivated.
 Secretly, Bruce believed that had he not taken Jason into his home then in a few years time he would be taking Jason in to the police as Batman.
 So instead, Jason became the new Robin.